Chapter 2: The Community and the Schools

 All deadlines under this policy may be extended by the Complaint Manager as he or she deems appropriate.
 As used in this policy, school business days means days on which the District’s main office is open.

 A person (hereinafter Complainant) who wishes to avail him or herself of this grievance procedure may do so by filing a complaint with any District Complaint Manager.
 The Complainant shall not be required to file a complaint with a particular Complaint Manager and may request a Complaint Manager of the same gender.
 The Complaint Manager may request the Complainant to provide a written statement regarding the nature of the complaint or require a meeting with a student’s parent(s)/guardian(s).
 The Complaint Manager shall assist the Complainant as needed.

-The Complaint Manager will inform, at regular intervals, the person(s) filing a complaint under this procedure about the status of the investigation.
+The Complaint Manager will inform, at regular intervals, the person(s) filing a complaint under this policy about the status of the investigation.
 Within 30 school business days of the date the complaint was filed, the Complaint Manager shall file a written report of his or her findings with the Superintendent.
 The Complaint Manager may request an extension of time.
-If a complaint of sexual harassment contains allegations involving the Superintendent, the written report shall be filed with the Board, which will make a decision in accordance with Section 3 of this policy.
+If a complaint of sexual harassment contains allegations involving the Superintendent, the written report shall be filed with the Board, which will make a decision in accordance with the following section of this policy.
 The Superintendent will keep the Board informed of all complaints.

 Decision and Appeal

 Within five school business days after receiving the Complaint Manager’s report, the Superintendent shall mail his or her written decision to the Complainant and the accused by first class U.S. mail as well as to the Complaint Manager.
 All decisions shall be based upon the preponderance of evidence standard.